Browser does not support script.

 The School of Health Sciences commands a reputation for world-leading research and education, 96% of the School’s research was ranked as internationally excellent or world leading (REF 2021), with Times Higher Education ranking us joint 4th for research quality.
 The QS World University Rankings (2022) ranked the SoHS 25th in the world for nursing and 4th in the UK.

-A PhD in midwifery allows you to extend your body of knowledge about nursing as you become a successful independent researcher within this field of study.
+A PhD in Midwifery allows you to extend your body of knowledge in the field of maternal health and well-being as you become a successful independent researcher within this field of study.

 Our research is carried out in collaboration with clinical partners, global research centres and healthcare organisations.
 We have a dedicated Centre for Evidence Based Healthcare that works with our research groups and healthcare partners to provide methodological input, evidence synthesis and training.